China is inching closer to becoming the world’s largest entertainment market and Hollywood studios are struggling to adapt.

 We are witnessing the rise of a huge new creative class in China – literally millions of artists, designers, animators and other creative professionals are entering the workforce.
 Oriental DreamWorks (ODW) in Shanghai is at the forefront of this new “creative China” – and may end up being its midwife.

-Earlier this year, the Oriental DreamWorks’ co-produced film “Kung Fu Panda 3” was released in China and set a new record as the top-grossing animated movie.
+In 2016, the Oriental DreamWorks’ co-produced film “Kung Fu Panda 3” was released in China and set a new record as the top-grossing animated movie.
 It’s a good indication of what is to come: world-class animated movies made mostly by Chinese talent and with Chinese characteristics.

 Artist colonies, not business units.

 Oriental DreamWorks was launched in 2012 by company chiefs Jeffrey Katzenberg and Li Ruigang.
-Today, it has a creative team of about 150 artists and animators based in Shanghai.
+It now has a creative team of about 150 artists and animators based in Shanghai.
 And 90% of these artists are native Chinese, most trained in local art and design schools.
 The staff overseeing project development are roughly an equal mix of native Chinese and Chinese-Americans with Hollywood experience.
 This “best of both worlds” team structure and Oriental DreamWorks creative chief Peilin Chou are good examples of what “creative China” will likely look like.

 We are starting to see large numbers of domestically trained artists working with creative teams with both Hollywood and China experience.
 And while it is tempting to think of these teams as business units, in practice they function more like artist colonies.
 The process is fluid and creative.
 Success comes from a mix of talent, process and culture.
 And given the sheer volume of Chinese talent emerging, there will likely be thousands of these creative teams soon.
-They are going to produce a ton of content.
+They are going to create a ton of content.
 For example, during the National Day holiday week in October 2016 alone, seven new animated movies were released into Chinese theaters.

 According to Peilin Chou, “There is just a tremendous amount of talent here.
 I would say the biggest difference between artists here and artists that have worked on major Hollywood films is not lack of talent or lack of drive or ambition.
 It’s just that that they haven’t had the opportunity yet to work on world-class quality animated films until now.”